PerfectlySoft/PerfectDocs/guide/HTTPServer.md

 ### User Switching

-After starting as root and binding the servers to the indicated ports (low, restricted ports such as 80, for example), it us recommended that the server process switch to a non-root operating system user.
+After starting as root and binding the servers to the indicated ports (low, restricted ports such as 80, for example), it is recommended that the server process switch to a non-root operating system user.
 These users are generally given low or restricted permissions in order to prevent security attacks which could be perpetrated were the server running as root.

-At the top level of your configuation data (as a sibling to the "servers" key), you can include a "runAs" key with a string value.
+At the top level of your configuration data (as a sibling to the "servers" key), you can include a "runAs" key with a string value.
 This value indicates the name of the desired user.
 The process will switch to the user only after all servers have successfully bound their respective listen ports.

 Only a server process which is started as root can switch users.